department-of-veterans-affairs/va.gov-team/products/content/governance/aging-content-notifications/initiatives/2024-auto-archiving-aging-content/Initiative-5-aging-content-framework-for-auto-archive.md

 - - Home Page News Spotlight blokcs are to be used for news and information relevant to Veterans.
 They should only display for seven (30) days and be auto-archived on Day 30, if the editor hasn't edited with the intent to 'reset' the 7-day timeframe.

 ## In Scope for this Initiative:
 Goal: Create a framework for auto-archiving, either a new on, or by adding on to the new notification framework.
 The framework should be extendable to other content types, if desired in the future.
+It should accommodated any timeframe configured and then assigned for a particular content type, such as shown in examples below.

 - As mentioned above, the framework should be easily extendable to handle other content types besides the examples listed below, which will be implemented after the framework is completed.
   - Full-width banner: content type will be assigned a 7-day timeframe, with notifications sent to the editors three (3) days before Day 7, and the morning of Day 7